pesterhazy/presumably/posts/howto-babashka.md

   @p)
 ```

-Because of its heritage, Babashka has strong threading primitives.
-Clojure makes working with concurrency easy.
+Because of its Java heritage, Babashka has strong threading primitives.
+Clojure makes working with concurrency safe and easy.

 Bash equivalent: